-LIGHTHOUSE PROGRAM
+SATELLITE PROGRAM

-Program Goal: The Lighthouse Program is a substantially separate, therapeutic program at Hull High School.
-The Lighthouse Program services students who have not found success accessing the general curriculum through special education programs at Hull High School, including, but not limited to, the TIDES program.
-The goal of the Lighthouse Program is to meet each student's individual educational and emotional needs, and promote each student's ability to successfully transition to post-secondary school or career experiences in the least restrictive environment within the community.
+Program Goal: The Satellite Program is a small, therapeutic program in an alternative setting at Hull High School.
+The Satellite Program services students who have not found success accessing the general curriculum through special education programs at Hull High School, including, but not limited to, the TIDES program.
+The goal of the Satellite Program is to meet each student's individual educational and emotional needs, and promote each student's ability to successfully transition to post-secondary school or career experiences in the least restrictive environment within the community.

 Program Description: This program provides a flexible, integrated learning program for students who have an emotional disability, as well as learning disabilities that impact his/her ability to independently and successfully access the general curriculum.
 These students have challenges that require a need for ongoing and/or intensive behavioral or emotional intervention, as well as ongoing regular curriculum modification and consultation.
 Students have regular access to clinical staff, as well as special education service providers, that work in a continuum in order to transition students into the least restrictive environment.
 Students receive academic support from a special education teacher and complete courses online in a small, therapeutic, safe environment that stresses emotional regulation and fosters academic success.
-Students in the Lighthouse Program follow expectations outlined in the Hull High School handbook, as well as expectations outlined by program staff.
-Prerequisite(s): Individualized Education Program (IEP) and Lighthouse Placement Page
+Satellite Program students follow expectations outlined in the Hull High School handbook, as well as expectations outlined by program staff.
+Prerequisite(s): Individualized Education Program (IEP) and Satellite Placement Page